johannrichard/zotero-substack-fix/README.md

 ## Usage

 The script can be run in two modes: batch processing or streaming.
+Batch mode is best suited to fix an existing library, whereas streaming mode can be used to keep your library updated, effortlessly.
+Just keep adding those Substack posts to your Library and they will end up neatly.

 ### Batch Processing